Education Services for Overseas Students Act (ESOS Act) 2000 Compliance

-In non-standard semester study periods, students may enrol in exclusively distance or online topics.
+In a non-compulsory semester study periods, students may enrol in exclusively distance or online topics.

 If you are responsible for providing enrolment advice to international students you must take this restriction into account when counselling students.

-At the beginning of each semester, Enrolment Services will check enrolments to ensure adherence with this requirement.
+At the beginning of each semester, Flinders International will check enrolments to ensure adherence with this requirement.

 Flow Charts for the various types of appeals, complaints and grievances are available to assist staff and students to understand the different appeals and complaints processes.
 Refer to student-related policies and procedures for further information.